 Pyramix Game Play

-Each symbol (ankh, crane, and eye) is worth points.
 Your goal is to get the most points at the end of the game.
-If you get the MOST of one color, you will get more points.

 The Egyptian symbols used in this game have religious meanings to the ancient Egyptians.

-The Eye of Ra: symbol of royal power and good health.
+The Eye of Ra is the symbol of royal power and good health.
 (Also known as the Eye of Horus and used as an amulet.)

-The crane: symbol of long life.
+The crane is the symbol of long life.
 It’s not a common Egyptian symbol and is more common in Greek, Japenese, and Chinese cultures.